The Legend of Zelda

 Note that if the 10th enemy does not drop items (in the X group), then killing that enemy with a bomb means the next drop that does happen will be a bomb.
 Killing that 10th enemy with the sword or any thing else will mean the next drop will be a rupee, even if you kill the next-dropping enemy with a bomb.
 It's the actual 10th enemy kill that counts, not the succeeding enemy that drops items.

 Note that splitting a Zol into two Gels, or splitting a Vire into two Keese, will not count as a kill or a consecutive kill.
 Killing one of those split Gels or Keese will not count as a kill for drops, but will count as a consecutive kill.
 Yes, there are some circumstances that are an exception to this.
-If the Zol/Vire is trapped against a barrier, it can sometimes trigger an extra 'kill' that way.
-A kill sound in place of a split sound is a hint to when this might happen.
+If the Zol is trapped against a barrier, it can sometimes trigger an extra 'kill' that way.
+A kill sound in place of a split sound indicates that this has happened.
+This does not occur with Vires.

 Further note: Multiple simultaneous kills will not take you past 10 on the consecutive kill counter, per Darkwing Duck.
 If they would take you past 10 they leave you at 10 instead.